AnasDorgham11/Yallakora-Matches-Scraper/README.md

 5. **Find scraped matches**
    You can find scraped matches in the folder "matches" which is created automatically after running the script and entering the date in the format ```M/D/Y``` where ```M``` is the month, ```D``` is the day and ```Y``` is thre year where       each one could be in multiple digits if required like the format "MM/DD/YYYY".

-6. **<mark>Optional:</mark>Deactivating the Virtual Environment**
+6. **<mark>Optional:</mark> Deactivating the Virtual Environment**
-   When you're done, deactivate the virtual environment, if you have activated it as in step 2, by running:
+   If you have activated it as explained in step 2, when you're done, deactivate the virtual environment, if you have activated it as in step 2, by running:
    ```deactivate```

 ## Notes: